Nationals vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt will look for his third straight game with a hit in this contest.
-In his last five games he is batting .300 with a double, a home run, three walks and five RBI.
+- Goldschmidt has recorded at least one hit in three games in a row.
+In his last five games he is batting .273 with a double, two home runs, two walks and six RBI.

 Goldschmidt Recent Games